 COVID Mobility Survey

-Over the course of the summer, we’ve heard from over a thousand Chicagoans who have shared their observations about how COVID is impacting their ability to get around the city and what CDOT can do to help.
+From late May to the end of 2020, we heard from over 1700 Chicagoans who shared their observations about how COVID has impacted their ability to get around the city and what CDOT can do to help.

-The maps below show: what parts of the city have been in touch with us (left) and what the most common requests are, by ZIP code (right).
-Want to see your feedback reflected on the maps?
-Complete this quick, 4-question survey and come back again next week to see what’s new.
+The maps below show: what parts of the city have been in touch with us (left) and what the most common requests were, by ZIP code (right).

 |Click image to display larger map||Click image to display larger map|